-The bold use of colour, shape, and line in this painting reflects the influence of the Japanese woodblock prints that Gauguin owned.
+The bold use of color, shape, and line in this painting reflects the influence of the Japanese woodblock prints that Gauguin owned.
 While formal elements of Gauguin’s paintings reflect the impact of Japanese prints, his choice of subject and composition are uniquely his own.
-As Gauguin developed the idea of non-naturalistic landscapes, he applied large areas of flat colour to the piece.
+As Gauguin developed the idea of non-naturalistic landscapes, he applied large areas of flat color to the piece.
 The red ground departs from the conventional representation of the landscape.
 In portraying the watching figures, Gauguin experiments with the distortion of shapes, exaggerating features.
 He uses sharp contour lines and not gradual shifts in tone.
-The brown trunk, black garments, white hats and red field are painted with minimal colour shading.
+The brown trunk, black garments, white hats, and red field are painted with minimal color shading.

 The painting also potentially has some interesting symbolism:

 - Is the apple tree, the tree of knowledge from Eden?

 - Twelve Breton women and a priest watch the event.
 Is 12 representing Jacob’s offspring and the 12 tribes of Israel?

 - The tree divides the painting into two parts.
 The vision and the faithful?

 Gauguin described this painting to his friend Vincent Van Gogh:

 “I think I have achieved in the figures a great simplicity, rustic and superstitious. …